usnistgov/metaschema/website/content/specification/terminology.md

 {{<callout>}}A representation of an [*information model*](#information-model) in a format specific serializable form (e.g., XML, JSON, YAML) expressed using a format-specific schema syntax.{{</callout>}}

-> As described by [RFC 3444](https://tools.ietf.org/html/rfc3444#section-4)), a data model is defined at a lower level of abstraction and include many details.
+> As described by [RFC 3444](https://tools.ietf.org/html/rfc3444#section-4)), a data model is defined at a lower level of abstraction than the information model it represents, and includes many details.
 >
 > - Intended for implementors
 > - Include protocol-specific constructs.

 In Metaschema, the format-specific schema (i.e., XML or JSON Schema) is generated within the Metaschema architecture from a [*Metaschema module*](#metaschema-module).
-These generated schemas can be used to validate that data is conformant to the associated format, and thus conformant to the *information model* defined by a given *Metaschema module*.
+By defining *data models* appropriate and tuned for each format, these generated schemas can be used to validate that data is conformant to the associated format, and thus conformant to the *information model* defined by a given *Metaschema module*.

 ## Definition